Untitled Header Image

 Parent Volunteer Responsibilities

-Volunteer Positions: Board of Directors, Cleaning or Set up Coordinator, Registration, Tuition, HSL Liaison, Webmaster, setting up classrooms.
+Volunteer Positions: Board of Directors, Cleaning or Set up Coordinator, Registration, Tuition, HSL Liaison, Webmaster, or setting up classrooms.

-Students must be on time and attend the courses in which they are enrolled.
-Skipping class is prohibited.
+Skipping class is prohibited!
 Due to the nature of our program, it is important that you prioritize attendance.

 Cancellations/Delays

-(Parents must check email)
+(Parents must check email and website)

-• When we have inclement weather, PATH Leadership will determine if the first class of the day will be delayed for 30 minutes or if in-person classes need to be canceled.*
+When we have inclement weather, PATH Leadership will determine if the first class of the day will be delayed for 30 minutes or if in-person classes need to be canceled.*

-• PATH does not have make-up days built into our schedule.
+PATH does not have make-up days built into our schedule.
 Most teachers will conduct virtual classes.
 The teachers will have communicated their plan for non-meeting days in their syllabus.
 Common choices are: emailing assignments, holding virtual classes online, or adjusting the syllabus.
 The teachers will communicate that morning via email any further instructions for that day.

 *Families may determine for themselves whether or not the roads in their area are suitable; we want everyone to be safe.
 There is no penalty for staying home if PATH meets in person.
 In some cases, we may be able to facetime your student so they can still participate.
 Our families come from all directions and distances, and as we all know, road conditions can vary greatly in the greater Cincinnati area.